 Introduction / History

-The Lingayat people are known for wearing a linga, an object representing God; in this case, Shiva.
+The Lingayat people are known for wearing a linga, an object representing a god; in this case, Shiva.
 They are a numerous group in India, especially in the state of Karnataka.

 This group formed in the 12th century by Basava, a philosopher and a social reformer.
 He taught against the caste system and its regulations.
 He envisioned a casteless society, though the resulting society eventually began drawing up lines of caste distinctions again, creating their own hierarchy of social status after Basava's death.